 The Redfish are such a great species to target because they can be found in the shallow mudflats, sea-grass beds, mangroves, and sand flats, feeding with vigor.
-They will generally chase down any fly that looks like a crab, mollusk, or baitfish.
+Here are some of the best redfish flies

 Redfish, commonly known as the red drum or channel bass, is a game fish found from Massachusetts to Florida and in the Gulf of Mexico, Florida to northern Mexico.

 The redfish diet consists of crabs, wounded baitfish, and shrimp.
 Targeting Redfish can be done with straightforward fly patterns when sight fishing for them.
 Redfish generally feed in shallow water, such as grass flats, but feed in the deeper water column like a mosquito lagoon.

 What’s even better is that Redfish can be successfully targeted year-round and not just in the winter months as previously expected.
 Fall and winter fly fishing is still the optimal time to target them, however.